 - 13 paid holidays each year (14 during election years)

 - Retirement and Deferred Compensation plans

 - Loan Repayment & Scholarship Programs

 MINIMUM QUALIFICATION REQUIREMENTS

-- Current, valid State of Hawai’i driver’s license is required.
+- Current, valid driver’s licensed is preferred.

 DESIRED SKILLS & ABILITIES

-Knowledge of: the philosophy, theory, practice and techniques of professional social work and community mental health; personality theory, psychiatric disorders (psychopathology), various treatment modalities such as individual and group therapy, psychopharmacology, milieu therapy, therapeutic community; principles and practices of interviewing and effectively communicating with those from other systems and cultural backgrounds; socioeconomic problems of the community as they relate to consumers to the psychiatric services; the laws, rules and regulations as they impact on the consumers of psychiatric services, and the working of the legal system with which the mental health interfaces.
-Extensive knowledge of the organizational structure and its basic policies as well as knowledge of the community mental health system and other available community resources and their effective utilization.
+Knowledge of: the philosophy, theory, practice and techniques of professional social work and community mental health; personality theory, psychiatric disorders (psychopathology), various treatment modalities such as individual and group therapy, psychopharmacology, milieu therapy, therapeutic community; principles and practices of interviewing and effectively communicating with those from other systems and cultural backgrounds; socioeconomic problems of the community as they relate to consumers to the psychiatric services; the laws, rules and regulations as they impact on the consumers of psychiatric services, and the working of the legal system with which the mental health interfaces; the organizational structure and its basic policies as well as knowledge of the community mental health system and other available community resources and their effective utilization.